Summer schools

 What is the target group?

-The advice on this page is based on summer schools designed to address issues faced by students from disadvantaged and under-represented groups, including:
+Most summer schools are targeted towards specific groups of students.
+The advice on this page is based on programmes specifically designed to address issues faced by students from disadvantaged and under-represented groups, including:

 How effective is it?

-There are a small number of studies on the efficacy of summer schools to widen participation.
-Studies find that summer schools are positively correlated with an increase in confidence and aspirations.
-Theses tend to find that summer schools are positively correlated with an increase in confidence and aspirations.
-Three studies find a positive correlation with application to and acceptance by HE providers (HEFCE, 2010; Hoare & Man, 2011; TASO, 2021).
-Most recently, analysis conducted by TASO in collaboration with the Higher Education Access Tracker found that taking part in summer schools is associated with higher KS4 attainment and higher HE progression.
+There is little research on the efficacy of summer schools to widen participation.
+Studies find that summer schools are positively correlated with an increase in confidence and attitudes towards HE (Robinson and Salvestrini, 2020).
+Only two studies find a positive correlation with application to and acceptance by HE providers (HEFCE, 2010 and Hoare & Man, 2011).
+Analysis conducted by TASO (2021), in collaboration with the Higher Education Access tracker, also found that participation in summer schools is associated with higher KS4 attainment and higher HE progression.
+Burgess, Horton and Moores (2021) have also found summer schools to be one of the widening participation activities most strongly linked to UCAS application success (defined as acceptance onto an HE course).

 However, we must be careful about how we interpret the evidence mentioned above.
 Overall, the evidence can only tell us that there seems to be a positive association between summer schools and student outcomes – it cannot tell us definitively that the activities are having an impact (i.e. they cannot provide ‘causal evidence’).

-This is because the students who take part in summer schools are likely to be systematically different from those who don’t – for example, even if the students look similar in terms of their observable characteristics (e.g. gender, prior attainment), they are likely to have different levels of motivation.
+This is because the students who take part in summer schools are likely to be systematically different from those who don’t – for example, even if the students look similar in terms of demography, they are likely to have different levels of motivation.
 It is possible that students participating in summer schools would be more likely to participate in HE compared to non-participants, even in absence of the summer school.
-So, without causal research, we risk overestimating the efficacy of the summer schools.

 What features seem to be important?